87875172/codewars_codes/README.md

 # codewars_codes
-codes used training on codewars exercises
+codes used training on codewars Katas

+Will store the codes here for sharing and optimizations later